karstenwinter/karstenwinter.github.io/README.md

 <!--
 ### Ruby programs

-[Ruby IDE](ruby-ide.md) is a ruby programming environment with syntax highlighting and context sensitive help, running in your browser using [Opal](http://opalrb.org).

 [Ruby shell](ruby-shell.md) is a small ruby programming environment with a [REPL](https://en.wikipedia.org/wiki/REPL) with syntax highlighting and integrated documentation, running in your browser using [Opal](http://opalrb.org).